OAndris/learning_reference/databases/README.md

 - Solutions for different database sizes:
     - SQLite is great for smaller databases (e.g. storing user preferences on a mobile device)
     - "Big Data" may require processing frameworks like Hadoop or Spark

-## NoSQL (Not Only SQL):
-- Not every information can be stored in a relational database
-- Types:
-    - Unstructured data
-    - Key-value pairs
-    - Graphs
-    - Objects
-    - Geographic data points
-    - Stream of information (e.g. posts and comments on social media websites)

 ## Examples:
     CREATE DATABASE`